Ableton Live vs Logic Pro – Which Is Better? (2023)

 Working With MIDI

-Ableton Live was initially created for electronic musicians.
-This means that certain MIDI features on it are exemplary: such as the ability to quickly quantize intricate patterns, control velocity, and edit quickly.
-But the piano roll leaves more to be desired.
 Logic Pro offers a more elaborate piano roll along with a bonus option to view your MIDI notes as a score.
 This is a very helpful tool for composers who prefer sheet music over just MIDI information.
 You can also export your score as a MusicXML file.

 Plugin Compatibility (VST vs AU)

 Logic Pro only supports the AU plugin format, whereas Ableton Live supports VST2 and VST3 formats for all versions and AU format when used on Mac.
 Many of the more popular plugins are available in both AU and VST formats.
-However, there are plenty plugins that only come in VST versions, particularly when it comes to free plugins or those made by casual or independent plugin makers.
-Therefore, if you want to get the maximum amount of plugin compatibility, then Ableton Live is definitely the best option.

 Stock Instrument Plugins

-Ableton Live has certain dedicated instruments such as Impulse, Operator, Simpler, Sampler, Tension, and Wavetable.
+Ableton Live has dedicated instruments such as Impulse, Operator, Simpler, Sampler, Tension, and Wavetable.
 These include a variety of bass, piano, synth, and experimental sounds.
 A highlight of these is that you can customize the parameters to perfection since they emulate analog instruments.
-Although they can be a little bit tricky to use at first, such as the sampler: a sampling device, they are a joy to work with if you have a little knowledge of synth hardware.

-Logic Pro instruments emulate more organic sounds such as piano and guitar.
+Logic Pro instruments emulate more organic sounds, such as piano and guitar.
 ‘Alchemy’ is a dedicated synth that offers many exciting sounds.
 Although it is recommended one has a basic understanding of music theory to be able to use these plugins to their fullest potential, it is not necessary.

 Creating Drum Tracks